asafge/NewsBlurPlus/README.md

 NewsBlur+ (beta)
 ================

 A News+ (gReader branch) extension for the NewsBlur RSS reading service.
-Still in a very early alpha.
+Still in early stages.

 Features already implemented:
 -------------------------------